f5devcentral/f5-agility-labs-Next/docs/class1/module4/lab2.rst

 Migrate Applications to BIG-IP Next
 ===================================

 Applications with status indicating a yellow triangle or blue information icon may not be ready for migration, or may need some changes to fully migrate to BIG-IP Next.
 A red icon is an unsupported object and cannot be migrated to BIG-IP Next.
 For this lab, we will attempt to migrate all the green application services to BIG-IP Next.
-Before migrating the applications it is a good idea to rename each application service to use a name that better represents the application instead of the genneric style names (application_1, application_2 etc...).
+Before migrating the applications, it is a good idea to rename each application service to use a name that better represents the application instead of the genneric style names (application_1, application_2 etc...).
 Go ahead and rename each application, try and use the name nested underneath the application service name, so its clear what the applications are configured for, as the names are descriptive of the use case.

 .. image:: ./images/rename-applications.png
   :align: center